Reotith

 Reotith is a village located in the Gopalganj district of Bihar, India.
-It is well-known for its thriving market area and cultural significance.
+It is well known for its thriving market area and cultural significance.

-The village hosts a bustling marketplace, including Singh Market and the established New Market Reotith.
+The village hosts a bustling marketplace, including reotith/ganesh market and the established New Market Reotith.
 These markets serve as a commercial hub for the local community, offering a variety of goods and services to the residents and neighbouring villages.
 Hundreds of shops are present, making it a significant economic centre in the region.
+They are many languages spoken, including Bhojpuri, Hindi, Urdu and some people speak English.